It’s the worst-kept secret in cruising.

 Sharing a drink can be especially useful if one or both of you are lightweight drinkers.
-Why pay $9 for an entire drink when you would realistically only drink one third of it?
+Why pay $12 for an entire drink when you would realistically only drink half of it?

 4. Take advantage of cruise line alcohol policies

 When it comes to beer and liquor, all the cruise lines are the same — they don’t allow you to bring it aboard.
 But when it comes to wine and champagne, they offer more relaxed policies.